 Ignoring persistent skin irritations can lead to infections and long-term skin ailments, such as post-inflammation discoloration, acne, rosacea, and eczema.
 Constant rubbing and friction can cause contact dermatitis and perhaps even cold sore herpes.
 Although, maskne will most likely come from the dirt and other pollutants and irritants trapped inside the masked biome.

 Tips to Prevent Maskne

 Wear make-up on your eye area only, if possible.
 Keep the covered area make-up free.
 Think of all the potential pore-clogging particles that will combine with sweat sticking to the mask!
-Since the eyes are the only part of your face that shows when wearing masks, you can even double down on eye make-up.
-Hello dramatic eyebrows, eyeliners and lux lashes!
+Since the eyes are the only part of your face showing when wearing masks, you can even double down on eye make-up.
+Hello dramatic eyebrows, eyeliners, and lux lashes!

 But if you have to wear make-up, try to use minimally.
 Choose non-comedogenic, lightweight make-up.
 Finally, use a fixing (also called setting spray) spray to keep the make-up on your face and not rubbing off onto the mask.